rqian239/world.ly/README.md

 3. In terminal, navigate to project directory and run the Python Dash App

         python3 app.py
-4. Open http://127.0.0.1:8050/ on a web browser
+4. Open http://127.0.0.1:8050/ in your web browser
 5. Have fun with world.ly!

+## Database
+Demographic data is accessed from a UFL CISE Oracle Database Server, which requires the UF VPN or an on-campus network.

+If you are unable to access the database, download [this SQL file](https://drive.google.com/file/d/1K6WxXwEoS9A_q16n0QVXxLz7tYWS55e-/view?usp=drive_link) to build the database.

+Use an Oracle SQL Database and modify the `cx_Oracle.connect` function with details of your user and database.

 ### **Credits:**
-Created by Group 2<br>
-Richard Qian
-William Sobczak
-Nikhil Pandya
+Created by Richard Qian, William Sobczak, and Nikhil Pandya